NGO Activism: Exposure vs. Influence: Empirical Strategy

-Our empirical approach examines the timing of NGO campaigns relative to AGMs, leveraging the exogeneity of AGM dates, which remain stable within firms across years due to SEC regulations.
-Rule 14a-8 mandates shareholder proposals be filed 120 days before the proxy statement, anchoring AGM dates across years \citep{glac2014influence}.
-Appendix Figure \ref{fig:agm_persistence} confirms this stability, with exceptions largely due to pandemic-related adjustments allowed by the \cite{securities2020guidance} to facilitate shareholder attendance at AGMs.\footnote{Results remain robust excluding the covid period (2020–2021).}
+Our empirical strategy exploits the timing of NGO campaigns relative to AGMs, leveraging the fact that AGM dates are largely exogenous and stable within firms over time due to SEC regulations.
+Rule 14a-8 requires shareholder proposals to be filed at least 120 days before the proxy statement, effectively anchoring AGM dates across years \citep{glac2014influence,fioretti2024shared}.
+Appendix~\ref{app:agmdates} illustrates this stability by comparing each firm’s AGM month across consecutive years.
+Most observations lie along the diagonal, indicating strong persistence of the AGM month.

-While external events may shape NGOs’ incentives to campaign, they do not alter the timing of AGMs.
-This stability makes AGMs a useful benchmark: NGOs can choose to react immediately to a negative event concerning a firm, or alternatively wait and align their campaign with its AGM, when the firm is most exposed to scrutiny, as shown in Panel (b) of Figure \ref{fig:intro_fig}, which shows that news coverage spikes in AGM weeks.
-Consistent with this view, we show in the Appendix that AGM-timed campaigns generate more negative news coverage than those launched at other times (Appendix Figure \ref{fig:ngo_agm_bad_news}).
-Taken together, these patterns highlight why AGMs provide a natural focal point to study the strategic trade-off between maximizing visibility and exerting direct influence.